newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 .. image:: ../_static/images/admin/update_dialersetting.png
     :width: 1000

-To apply dialer settings limit on User, click on ``Customers`` or ``Admins``, select user to update & apply settings from dialer settings list.
+To apply dialer settings limit to a User, click on ``Customers`` or ``Admins``, select the user to be updated & apply settings from the dialer settings list.

 **URL**: